nnennajohn/agent/docs/setup.md

 const supportAgent = new Agent(components.agent, {
   // The chat completions model to use for the agent.
   chat: openai.chat("gpt-4o-mini"),
-  // The default system prompt if not overriden.
+  // The default system prompt if not over-ridden.
   instructions: "You are a helpful assistant.",
   tools: {
     // Convex tool